jdelic/saltshaker/README.md

   * single-sign-on for Radicale, Dovecot and OpenSMTPD, other web applications and even PAM using a single database for authentication and providing OAuth2, CAS and SAML (through Dovecot).
-This is provided through authserver, a Django separate Django application written by me.
+This is provided through authserver, a separate Django application written by me.

 The salt configuration is pretty modular, so you can easily just use this repository to bring up a GoPythonGo build and deployment environment without